KenKundert/avendesora/doc/overview.rst

 -  Two techniques that provide an extra measure of security for accounts are :ref:`stealth accounts <stealth accounts>` and :ref:`misdirection
    <misdirection>`.
--  *Advendesora* provides several ways that help protect you from :ref:`phishing
+-  *Avendesora* provides several ways that help protect you from :ref:`phishing
    <phishing>`.
-You should be aware of these methods to make sure you use
+You should be aware of these methods to make sure you use them.
-   them.
--  *Advendesora* allows you to share master seeds with a partner, and once done allow you to easily and securely create new shared secrets.
+-  *Avendesora* allows you to share master seeds with a partner, and once done allow you to easily and securely create new shared secrets.
 This is described in the section on :ref:`collaboration <collaboration>`.
 -  Once you share a master seed, you can use the :ref:`identity command